ClareMSYanGit/Interop-TestSuites/FileSyncandWOPI/Docs/FssWopiTestSuiteSpecification.md

 -   The MS-FSSHTTP-FSSHTTPB test suite tests one client and one connection.

-	This is because there is no specification stated in the open specification.
+	This is because there is no specification in the open specification.
 By default, it is assumed that the server behaves the same toward multiple clients as toward a single client.